 Joe Pinsker

 If grades are enhancing, but there’s no reason to assume that scholars have emerged as higher students, a thrilling opportunity is raised: The unassuming, instructional way Denning puts it in the latest paper (co-authored along with his BYU colleague Eric Eide and Merrill Warnick, an incoming Stanford doctoral student) is that “standards for diploma receipt” may additionally have modified.
-A less measured way of saying what that implies: College may additionally have gotten simpler.
+A less measured way of saying what that implies: College may have gotten simpler.

 Denning himself referred to this, too.
 He called the paper, which hasn’t but been published in a peer-reviewed academic magazine, “a primary stab”—an exploration of a query he welcomes other researchers to inspect.
-It could nicely be the case, and he said, “faculties are simply better at assisting students” than they were.
+It could be the case, and he said, “faculties are simply better at assisting students” than they were.
 Indeed, many schools have launched projects to help extra students graduate.
-Still, those applications’ effectiveness varies, and Denning stated he does no longer have unique enough information to investigate their role in growing graduation prices nationwide.
+Still, those applications’ effectiveness varies, and Denning stated he no longer has unique enough information to investigate their role in growing graduation prices nationwide.

-Denning and his co-authors stated this opportunity, noting in their paper that changing what’s essential to get a degree is “the lowest value way to growth graduation costs.”
+Denning and his co-authors stated this opportunity, noting in their paper that changing what’s essential to get a degree is “the lowest value way to grow graduation costs.”
 But colleges’ widespread use of this tactic, aware or not, is at this factor guessed at and far from tested.